Travel details

 Visit to Fasil Gibi (Fasil's Compound)

-Tour the castles of Gondar’s successive emperors.
-Fasiladas Palace, Kusquam Church (where the famous explorer James Bruce is said to have lived in the 1770s).
+Tour the castles of Gondar's successive emperors.
+Fasiladas Palace and Kuskam Church (the famous explorer James Bruce is said to have lived here in the 1770s).

 [English Guide]